 Marina Ivanova of Douglas Westwood looked at Europe's refining industry.
-There are 670 refineries operating worldwide.
-102 of them in Europe, Douglas Westbut this masks a decline in coal use and wood has identified 81 capacity expansion an increase in gas use.
-Renewables may projects out to 2019, of which only 2 are in Europe: Total's Antwerp refinery expansion, scheduled for 2016, and ExxonMobil's Antwerp expansion in 2018, Global refining capacity is set to rise from 89 million bbl/d in 2014 to 112 million bbl/d in 2019.
-The new capacity projects are 35% in Asia, 20% in Latin America and 20% in North America, with only 15% each in the Middle Fast and ESU.
-There have also been 29 refinery closures since 2009. about half in Europe.
+There are 670 refineries operating worldwide, 102 of them in Europe.
+Douglas Westwood has identified 81 capacity expansion projects out to 2019, of which only 2 are in Europe; Total's Antwerp refinery expansion, scheduled for 2016, and ExxonMobil's Antwerp expansion in 2018.
+Global refining capacity is set to rise from 89 million bbl/d in 2014 to 112 million bbl/d in 2019.
+The new capacity projects are 35% in Asia, 20% in Latin America and 20% in North America, with only 15% each in the Middle East and FSU.
+There have also been 29 refinery closures since 2009, about half in Europe.

 Moving to regional production, Tom Smith of Sandvik Process Systems gave an update on sulphur output from the Caspian region, which is set to rise from 8.9 million t/a in 2013 to 14 million t/a in 2019.
-Some of this will come from Kashagan (1.1 million t/a) once it is finally up and running, with Norilsk Nickel's sulphur dioxide to sulphur reduction adding another 800.000 t/a, and various Russian refineries another 800.000 t/a.
+Some of this will come from Kashagan (1.1 million t/a) once it is finally up and running, with Norilsk Nickel's sulphur dioxide to sulphur reduction adding another 800,000 t/a, and various Russian refineries another 800,000 t/a.
 However, the largest increase in output will come from Turkmenistan, where production is rising from 550,000 t/a to 2.2 million t/a with the start-up of the South Yoloten plant taking gas from the Galkynysh field.
 Sandvik have installed eight 400 t/d Rotoform units at the South Yoloten project, and Tom took delegates through the sulphur handling and forming facilities at the site.
 At the moment the project has only 12 days of bulk storage, but it is possible that there may be a need for block pouring here or elsewhere in central Asia in the coming years as the world's output of sulphur rises.